The Resorts Gal Guide to the

 How to Use Rider Switch at Walt Disney World: This guide will teach you everything you need to know to experience attractions at Walt Disney World when traveling with little ones.

 Everything Frozen at Disney World: The Frozen frenzy continues!
-We’ve put together a guide that shares everything related to Frozen in the four theme parks.
+We’ve compiled a guide that shares everything related to Frozen in the four theme parks.

 Luminous: The Symphony of Us Viewing Locations: This article shares photos of Epcot’s fireworks from some of our favorite viewing locations (and a few of the worst!).